LASSO Inference for High Dimensional Predictive Regressions: Technical Proofs

 The assumptions imposed in Section \ref{sec:Asymptotic-Theory} slightly differ from those in \citet{mei2022lasso} (MS24, hereafter).
 Specifically, the linear process assumption in MS24 is extended to more general $\alpha$-mixing and sub-exponential conditions.
-The main modification of the proof is the Gaussian approximation error deduced in MS24's Lemma B.4.
-The following lemma re-establishes Gaussian approximation errors for the stationary components $v_{t}$ defined as (\ref{eq:error_transform}). \begin{lem} Under Assumptions \ref{assu:tail}--\ref{assu:asym_n}, there exist standard Brownian motions $\{\mathcal{B}_{k}(t)\}$ with independent increment $\mathcal{B}_{k}(t)-\mathcal{B}_{k}(s)\sim\mathcal{N}(t-s)$ for $t\geq s\geq0$ such that
+One of the main modifications of the proof is the Gaussian approximation error deduced in MS24's Lemma B.4.
+The following lemma re-establishes Gaussian approximation errors for the stationary components $v_{t}$ defined as (\ref{eq:error_transform}).
+The results of Gaussian approximation will be useful for the RE condition required for the Slasso's consistency. \begin{lem} Under Assumptions \ref{assu:tail}--\ref{assu:asym_n}, there exist standard Brownian motions $\{\mathcal{B}_{k}(t)\}$ with independent increment $\mathcal{B}_{k}(t)-\mathcal{B}_{k}(s)\sim\mathcal{N}(t-s)$ for $t\geq s\geq0$ such that